Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 \subsubsection{Second-order measures of mixing}

-Finally, we will address second-order measures of mixing quality, since these measures indicate the relative size of unmixed `rubbery' domains.
+Beyond first-order mixing measures there are second-order mixing measures that indicate the relative size of unmixed `rubbery' domains.
 Criteria like those could be, in practical terms, more relevant than those of the first-order statistics dealt with so far.
 In Fig.~\ref{mkh-second}(a) the evolution of the scale of segregation $L$ in the two directions $ x $ and $y$ is shown for the same mixing process as was used for calculations of the first-order statistics (Fig.~\ref{mea-dyn}) for the same three box sizes $\delta$.
 Initially, the scales in the $ x $ direction (solid lines) and $y$ direction (dashed lines) are almost equal and give the approximate value of the radius of the initial blob ($R=0.2a$).
 For box counting with $\delta = 0.1a$ (curves 1 in Fig.~\ref{mkh-second}(a)) the error of the value of $R$ is about 9\%; for cell size $\delta = 0.05a$ (curves 2 in Fig.~\ref{mkh-second}(a)) it is slightly larger, just like for $\delta = 0.025a$ (curves 3 in Fig.~\ref{mkh-second}(a)).
-In the course of time, due to the anisotropy of the patterns (see Fig.~\ref{mkh-stret}), the scales of segregation in the $ x $ direction $L_x= L$(\boldmath $x$\unboldmath)$/a$ and in the $ y $ direction $L_y= L$(\boldmath $ y$\unboldmath)$/a$ diverge.
+In the course of time, owing to the anisotropy of the patterns (see Fig.~\ref{mkh-stret}), the scales of segregation in the $ x $ direction $L_x= L$(\boldmath $x$\unboldmath)$/a$ and in the $ y $ direction $L_y= L$(\boldmath $ y$\unboldmath)$/a$ diverge.
 Nevertheless, both have a tendency to decrease, but not uniformly in time.
 In Fig.~\ref{mkh-second}(b) the dependence of the averaged scale $L=(L_x+L_y)/2$ on the number of half-periods $2t/T$ is presented for the three box sizes.
 After the two first periods of mixing, the curves can be approximated by exponential functions of the form $c_i+ \exp(-c_1(2t/T+c_2))$.
 These functions are drawn in Fig.~\ref{mkh-second}b as dashed lines 4, 5 and 6, respectively.
 Using these approximations we can roughly estimate after how many periods the averaged scale of segregation $L$ will be smaller than some given value.
 For example, for box size $\delta=0.05a$, $L$ becomes less than $\delta/2$ (the unmixed `rubbery' domain is smaller than the area of the box) after approximately 35 periods.
+To find the value of periods $(t/T)$ we use the expression for curve 5 (for the chosen $\delta = 0.05a$), which approximates the value of $L$, and subsequently solve the equation $\exp(-c_1(2t/T +c_2))< \delta /2$.
+This shows that $2t/T$ should be larger than 70.

 Thus, the existence and the evolution of the unmixed `rubbery' domains in the mixture pattern can be determined from the behavior of the scales of segregation.
 For one unmixed zone, as in the initial situation with one circular blob, the scale $L$, as defined in Eq.~(\ref{scale}), directly gives the size of the blob.
 For well-mixed patterns of high quality, the non-zero $L$ values indicate the existence of unmixed domains that very slowly decline (or even stabilize, when the zone does not diminish in size at all) despite the continuing mixing.